penpot/penpot-plugins/docs/create-angular-plugin.md

 # Creating a Plugin

-This guide walks you through the steps to create an Angular plugin.
+This guide walks you through the steps to create an Angular plugin for our platform.
+You'll start by setting up the basic structure, configuring necessary files, and then running a local server to preview your plugin.

+If you prefer to create the plugin without a specific framework there's also [Creating a Plugin](./create-plugin.md).

+Keep in mind that this guide is for creating a plugin **inside `penpot-plugins` monorepo**.
+If you want to create a plugin outside our environment you can check the [Penpot Plugin Starter Template](https://github.com/penpot/penpot-plugin-starter-template) or the documentation at [Create a Plugin](https://help.penpot.app/technical-guide/plugins/create-a-plugin/).

+Let's dive in.

 ### Step 1: Initialize the Plugin